-Debunking the myth of the lost brick & mortar storefront by confronting eShopping with new and traditional customer experiences
+Debunking the myth of the lost brick & mortar storefront by confronting eCommerce with new and traditional customer experiences

 We’ve heard it hundreds of times.
 Traditional retail stores are dying off to new eCommerce internet retailers like Amazon, eBay and Wayfair.
-Even Walmart.com is imploding much of the company’s traditional retail storefront business.
-So, how is it that an hour southeast of Dallas, Texas in the small, Cedar Creek Lake community made up of about a dozen small towns with a total combined population of less than 20,000, can a dozen or so small, independent retail shops not only survive but actually thrive in the face of these modern, internet eCommerce behemoths?
+Even Walmart is imploding much of the company’s traditional retail storefront business.
+How is it that an hour southeast of Dallas, Texas in the small, Cedar Creek Lake community made up of about a dozen small towns with a total combined population of less than 20,000, can a dozen or so small, independent retail shops not only survive but actually thrive in the face of modern internet eCommerce behemoths?

 We only experience it occasionally.
 That is, when ambiance and style combine with chic elegance and fashion to carry off a truly unexpected, magical experience that is one to be remembered.
 But once in a great while, someone figures out how to repeat the formula in a way that for the unsuspecting guest at W Haus in Gun Barrel City, Texas it creates the kind of experience that they want to come back for again and again.